WongTinYau/COMP2113Gp42Project/README.md

 You win if the opponent dies (live total <= 0).

+> [!IMPORTANT]
+> When entering commands, please refer strictly to the character indicated, and exclude ().

 Due to complex item & phase interactions, instead of listing them here (which will take > 50 lines), we will recommend learning the details via gameplay.

+> [!TIP]
-For more information, please refer to
+> For more information, please refer to
-* help.cpp (source code documentation)
+> * help.cpp (source code documentation)
-* The Help menu (in-game documentation)
+> * The Help menu (in-game documentation)

 ### Libraries used
 Only standard C/C++ libraries are used.

 ## Compilation and execution
-(TBA)
+It is an easy 2-step process due to Makefile
+1. Type 'make'
+2. Type './game'

+Ignore those 'warning: comparison of integer expression with different signedness' lines, the game is perfectly functional.

 ## Code requirements
 1. Generation of random event: Random bullet initialization, Random item allocation
-2. Data structure for storing data: (TBA)
+2. Data structure for storing data:
+    * struct Gamestate: store game status for loading an unfinished game
+    * struct Statistics: store various game statistics (e.g. win rate, play time)
-3. Dynamic memory management: (TBA)
+3. Dynamic memory management: The following objects are dynamically generated upon entering a level
+    * class Shotgun shotgun
+    * class Entity player
+    * class Entity dealer
 4. File I/O: Separate txt files to store game data
     * data.txt: store game statistics
     * savegame.dat: store unfinished game